Bermuda Electric Light Company

 Bermuda Electric Light Company Limited (BELCO) is a Bermudian electricity-generating company.
 It is Bermuda's sole supplier of electricity, operating a generating plant, transmission and distribution systems throughout the territory.
-It is a subsidiary of Algonquin Power & Utilities, together with Bermuda Gas, PureNERGY Renewables, and inVenture Limited.
+It is a subsidiary of Algonquin Power & Utilities, together with Bermuda Gas, PureNEEGY Renewables, and inVenture Limited.

 BELCO's two generating stations are fueled by heavy fuel oil and diesel, all of which is imported.
 Oil is piped directly into the central electricity generating plant via a 9-mile-long, 6-inch-wide (14 km, 15 cm) underground pipeline from the oil docks terminal.
 BELCO brought online a large solar installation at L.F.
 Wade International Airport in 2021 which, at 6 MW peak output, provides about 8.5% of the island's electricity.
 Solar and other renewable energy sources had not previously been widely used in Bermuda.
 In 2009, BELCO used approximately 1e6 oilbbl of fuel.
 The import duty on the oil is very high, and electricity rates are very high by world standards.
 BELCO's maximum generation capacity is 165 MW, produced by diesel engines and gas turbines.
 The highest peak demand was 122.8 MW, recorded in August 2010.
 Large commercial organizations use about 40% of electricity produced.

 The standard voltage in Bermuda is 120 V and the standard frequency is 60 Hz AC.
 Flat, two-pronged plugs (Type A) are in use.
 All US and Canadian appliances work on the island, without voltage converters or adapters.